brebribre/saas-template/README.md

 # SaaS Quickstart

-A complete starter template for building SaaS applications with Vue 3 with shad-cn and Tailwind CSS, Flask, and Supabase authentication.
+A complete starter template for building SaaS applications with Vue 3 with shad-cn and Tailwind CSS, FastAPI, and Supabase authentication.

 ## Overview